Matiszpatrik/detection/README.md

 Image processing

-Detecting the outside edge of the wheel on the RC self driving car, using python
+Detecting the edge of the wheel on the RC self driving car, using python
   - canny edge detection
   - Hought transform (Probabilistic Hough Line Transform)
+  - calculating angle between front and back wheel